this->showDocument(officer, LicenseManager::getInstance()->fetch(LICENSE::DRIVING));

 Whether you’re using Google Reader, Bloglines, Mozilla Firefox, Microsoft Outlook, any other feed reader or none at all — subscription is an easy and convenient way of getting the updates as they appear instead of refreshing till your reload button goes numb.
 I found this important to mention, as I get a lot of direct hits.

 Seriously, content and convenience are more important than form and style.
 Go ahead and subscribe.
-Catch up with the Web 2.0 train till Web 3.0 hits you from the back!
+Catch up with the Web 2.0 train before Web 3.0 hits you from the back!

 And do not worry, big brother I will still track you.